skulifh/light_angular_app/README.md

 <h1>Solution notes</h1>

 To run open the <b>main.html</b> file in any browser.

+The Angular configurations is located in the app.js file.
+All of the Angular controllers are located in the 'controllers' folder.

 Chrome browser can have some ross origin request problem but a local web-server should solve that problem.
 However, Firefox should have no problem in that regards.

 A web-server was not implemented during this project since that is out of scope for this case.
 The main focus was on AngularJS and HTML.